danielringch/xiamon/docu/plugin/serviceping.md

 ### ***Sia***

-The configuration for sia is set by the key **sia**.
-The configuration is the same as for the siahost plugin and can be found [here](siahost.md).
-Since this plugin only does readonly calls, no api password is required.
+The key **host** specifies the ip and port of the siad instance.
+For more information, see the documentation of the [siahost plugin](siahost.md).
+No api password is required for this plugin.

 ### ***Storj***

-The configuration for storj is set by the key **storj**.
-The configuration is the same as for the storj plugin and can be found [here](storjnode.md).
+The key **host** specifies the ip and port of the storj instance.
+For more information, see the documentation of the [storj plugin](storjnode.md).

 ## **Check**